 It is not so much the content of the message that is amazing but the fact that not a single linguist has been involved.
 Language abilities evidently do not play a role in behavioural genetics.
 If I were a nativist, it would be my prime concern to adduce positive genetic data for the fundamental claim that UG is hereditary and seek the cooperation with behavioural geneticists.
-Instead, office doors have been re-labelled with 'biolinguistics'.
-Linguistics is not primarily "bio", it is primarily "cognitive".
-In the past 50 years, genetics has made impressive headway, but linguists have not been part of it, although they should have, since an innate UG would have to be a prime target of behavioural genetics.39
+Instead, office doors have been labelled with 'biolinguistics'.
+In the past 50 years, genetics has made impressive headway, but linguists have not been part of it, although they should have, since an innate UG would be a prime target of behavioural genetics.38

-Even if it is a fact that many innate capacities40 are involved in language acquisition and use, the UG claim is much stronger.
+Even if it is a fact that many innate capacities39 are involved in language acquisition and use, the UG claim is much stronger.
 It claims that the whole neuro-cognitive grammar system with all its details and conditions of operation is innate and governs the child's build-up of grammar by innately-primed learning.
-This is a bold and fruitless claim since this is not the way complex systems come into being.
-If they reach the level of innate capacities, a whole lineage of species shows at least precursors of it, since, genetically determined complex systems take a very long sequence of generations in their evolution.
-During this time, sub-species develop into species and bud into new species.
-For homo sapiens, it is a biological fact that such a complex system as UG cannot be the product of a singular fulguration event41 in a single42 species.
-Whoever boldly claims the opposite deserves credibility only if (s)he can produce solid, compelling and
+This is a bold and fruitless claim.
+This is not the way complex systems come into being.
+If they reach the level of innate capacities, a whole lineage of species shows at least precursors of it, since, genetically, complex systems take a very long sequence of steps in their evolution.
+During this time, species develop into subspecies and bud into new species.
+For homo sapiens, it is a biological fact that such a complex system as UG cannot be the product of a singular fulguration event40 in a single41 species.
+Whoever riskily claims the opposite deserves credibility only if (s)he can produce solid, compelling and immediate data gained with standard methods of the discipline that studies innateness, namely genetics.
+Such evidence is missing, and missing evidence is the weak side of UG-based language acquisition geared by innately-primed learning (Pullum & Scholz 2002).
+Presently, UG as explanation for cross-linguistic invariants and effective acquisition of grammar is founded on speculations and not on facts, and it fatally suffers from a confirmation bias.42